kylekyle/common-crawl-analytics/README.md

 This project was built using sbt.
 You'll notice it uses a number of specific packages and they are not always included if you compile with `sbt package`, therefore I always compiled from the common-crawl-analytics directory with `sbt assembly`.

-## Spark 2.-.- idiosyncracies

-* Using map & flatMap methods on Datasets
-You can no longer map directly over the rows of DataFrames, as they are now simply a type alias for Dataset[Row].
-In Spark 2, to map over a Dataset[T], an encoder for type T must be available in the current context.
-Encoders are available for standard types and for case classes, but not for Row since it is a generic container type.
-If you wish to map over the rows of a DataFrame df, you should now convert it to an RDD first:

-* Where before you would write:

-`df.map { row: Row  => ... }`

-* Now you should write:

-`df.rdd.map { row: Row => ... }`

 ## Pulling Down a Common Crawl WET File